Walnussbaer/PatientPathwayPrototype/README.md

 This project is part of my thesis.

-It also showcases how an Angular service using Observables can be used to use the Web Speech API.
+It also showcases how the Web Speech API speech recognition and speech synthesis can be used inside Angular services.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

+## System requirements for running the development server

+To run the prototype, please install and configure the following software in the presented order

+* NodeJS (runtime environment for JavaScript applications, such as the Angular CLI)
+* NPM Package Manager (if not installed by NodeJS)
+* Angular CLI Version 12

 ## Development server